mana-byte/dotfiles-minecraft-style.nixos/README.md

 sudo nixos-rebuild switch --flake github:mana-byte/dotfiles-minecraft-style.nixos#minecraft --impure --no-write-lock-file sudo reboot
 # Connect with user mana and launch hyprland

+# If git repo is updated and you want to update
+sudo nixos-rebuild switch --flake github:mana-byte/dotfiles-minecraft-style.nixos#minecraft --impure --no-write-lock-file --refresh
 ```
 It will create a new user called **mana** with the rice.